foriam/docker-dsbuilder/README.md

 When started, the wildfly server in the docker image will perform as if it was installed locally on the host.

 For an overview of getting started with Data Services Builder please see the [Getting Started](https://developer.jboss.org/wiki/GettingStartedWithDataServicesBuilder) article.

+# Changing Configuration

+It is possible to override the installed configuration of any docker directory by mounting an host directory.
+Such a directory is accessible from both the host and docker container.
+For example, to override the Wildfly configuration directory, the following should be added to the 'run' command above:

+    docker run -v $HOST_CONFIG_DIRECTORY:/opt/jboss/wildfly/standalone/configuration ... ...